ktrongnhan/xxhash-addon/README.md

 * Supporting XXH3 secret.
 * Consistently producing canonical (big-endian) form of hash values as per [xxhash's recommendation](https://github.com/Cyan4973/xxHash/blob/e2f4695899e831171ecd2e780078474712ea61d3/xxhash.h#L243).
 * The addon is extensively sanity-checked againts xxhash's sanity test suite to ensure that generated hashes are correct and align with xxhsum's (`xxhsum` is the official utility of xxhash).
 Check the file `xxhash-addon.test.js` to see how `xxhash-addon` is being tested.
+* Being seriously checked against memory safety and UB issues with ASan and UBSan.
+See [the CI](https://github.com/ktrongnhan/xxhash-addon/actions/workflows/ci.yml) for how this is done.
 * Benchmarks are publicly available.
 * Minimal dependency: the package does not depend on any other npm packages.
 * TypeScript support.